gumaerc-testorg/10.569-fall-2006/content/pages/syllabus.md

 Grading
 -------

 There will be three hour-long exams, open book and notes.
 Each exam will be worth 25% of the class credit.
 There will be occasional problem sets, which will be worth a total of 5% credit.
 A final design project paper will be due at the end of the term, worth 20% credit.
-The details of the design project can be found in [projects]({{< baseurl >}}/pages/projects).
+The details of the design project can be found in {{% resource_link c7edf17b-c995-058b-21ba-81c517a76dcb "projects" %}}.

 {{< tableopen >}}
 {{< theadopen >}}